Mhith/Jerry-V2/README.md

 ##

 Thank you for choosing Jerry-AI!
 We hope you enjoy the experience of exploring the limitless possibilities of AI-generated images.
 If you encounter any issues or have suggestions for improvement, please feel free to raise an issue or contribute to the project.
-Happy generating!!
+Happy generating!